jogendra/jogendra.github.io/_posts/2021-01-03-import-cycles-in-golang-and-how-to-deal-with-them.md

 You can find full source code on GitHub at [**jogendra/import-cycle-example-go**](https://github.com/jogendra/import-cycle-example-go)

+Benefits of the this approach:

+- Decoupling: Packages become more independent, adhering to the Dependency Inversion Principle.
+- Testability: You can easily mock the pp1Interface when testing `p2`, allowing `p2` to be tested in isolation.
+- Flexibility: It's easier to swap out different implementations of `pp1Interface` in the future.

 **Other way** of using the interface to break cycle can be extracting code into separate 3rd package that act as bridge between two packages.
 But many times it increases code repetition.
 You can go for this approach keeping your code structure in mind.

+How it works:

+- New Package `m1`: This package contains only the interfaces, shared types, or constants that both `p1` and `p2` need. `m1` should not import `p1` or `p2`.
+- `p1` and `p2` import `m1`: Both original packages now import m1 to access the common definitions.
+- Dependency Direction: The dependency flow becomes `p1 -> m1` and `p2 -> m1`.
+The cycle is broken because `m1` doesn't depend on `p1` or `p2`.

 > **"Three Way"** Import Chain: Package p1 -> Package m1 & Package p2 -> Package m1

+This approach often leads to cleaner code when the shared abstraction is truly general-purpose.
+However, be mindful of "anemic" packages (packages with only interfaces and no concrete logic), as they can sometimes increase complexity.

 #### The Ugly Way: